 I think Kahtoola is a very innovative company.
 When they introduced Microspikes, they totally transformed winter hiking by eliminating the need for heavier strap-on winter crampons for a broad segment of the hiking community.

-When you come to an icy or rocky patch of trail, you disengage the crampon half of the system from the snowshoe decking by pulling on a spring lock which releases the crampon component.
+When you come to a rocky patch of trail, you disengage the crampon half of the system from the snowshoe decking by pulling on a spring lock which releases the crampon component.

 Weight Breakdown and Comparisons

 The 24″ Kahtoola Mountain Snowshoes weigh a total of 63.8 oz.
 The pair of strap-on crampons weighs 19.2 oz and the snowshoe tubing and decks both weigh 44.6 oz (the decks have their own crampon teeth, in addition to those on the strap-on crampons.)

 - a pair of Kahtoola Microspikes weighs 12.6 oz,

 - a pair of Black Diamond Contact strap-on crampons weighs 29 oz,